HMV: Sunrise ownership (2019–present)

-COVID-19 pandemic and 100th Birthday (2020-2021)
+COVID-19 pandemic and 100th birthday (2020–2021)

-From 22 March to 15 June, and then from 5 November to 2 December 2020 and from 4 January 2021 to 12 April 2021 (in England), all HMV stores were closed because of the COVID-19 pandemic.
+From 22 March to 15 June, and then from 5 November to 2 December 2020 and from 4 January 2021 to 12 April 2021 (in England), all HMV shops were closed due to the COVID-19 pandemic.

-Into the 2020s, HMV began opening new and relocated stores, including in locations which previously had HMV branches that had earlier shut, such as Solihull.
-In some cases these new outlets were opened in stores vacated by the demise of other retail chains, particularly Arcadia Group, with an HMV store opened in Dunfermline premises previously occupied by Burton Menswear and Dorothy Perkins, a return to Broadway Shopping Centre, Bexleyheath - again in former Burton/Perkins premises - nine years after the closure of their previous store in the town, and a relocation in Wigan from a smaller prior site to larger premises vacated by Topshop/Topman.
+Into the 2020s, HMV began opening new and relocated shops, including in locations which previously had HMV branches that had earlier shut, such as Solihull.
+In some cases these new outlets were opened in shops vacated by the demise of other retail chains, particularly Arcadia Group, with an HMV shop opened in Dunfermline premises previously occupied by Burton Menswear and Dorothy Perkins, a return to Broadway Shopping Centre, Bexleyheath – again in former Burton/Perkins premises – nine years after the closure of their previous shop in the town, and a relocation in Wigan from a smaller prior site to larger premises vacated by Topshop/Topman.

 In July 2021, HMV celebrated its 100th birthday.
 In celebration, the firm released 37 limited edition vinyl albums.
 A 100 track CD compilation entitled Now That's What I Call HMV was also released.
-The album was only available to buy at HMV stores, and online on HMV's website, plus eBay.
+The album was only available to buy at HMV shops, and online on HMV's website, plus eBay.